tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ##Overview
 This tutorial covers smart pointers from the
 [boost library](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/smart_ptr.htm).
-Smart pointers help with memory managment, helping prevent memory leaks.
+Smart pointers help with memory management, helping prevent memory leaks.
 They're self-managed, automatically deleting themselves when they're no longer needed.
 In this tutorial we will focus on `scoped_ptr` and `shared_ptr`.
 Using these pointers is similar to using regular pointers (raw pointers).